Persists/classifaas-results/Peresentation_notes.md

   - For the analysis:
     - discard the first invocation to avoid cold start effects.
     - we only keep instances where all 4 invocations succeeded
-    - we use the tukey method to remove outliers from the remaining instances

 - Stage A builds the regional baseline